atulbelekar/Neural-network-from-scratch/README.md

 7. Input can be fed in batches for using stochastic gradient descent.

 This Neural Network is tested on MNIST Data set.
 It gives test accuracy of around 92-94 %.
+I have also attached two sample datasets to play around with.